BLSQ/iaso/README.md

 `docker-compose run web manage createsuperuser`

 Then additional users with custom groups and permissions can be added through the django admin at `http://<docker-host>:8080`

+### Import mobile backups

+For the app to be able to decrypt mobile backups, it needs a privatekey.
+The key must be exported as env var `$HAT_MOBILE_KEY` and will be picked up by docker-compose.
+It can be found in Lastpass under `Backup private key`.

 ## Run commands on the server